 Project Space Art Jameel, in Alserkal Avenue, Dubai, features a year-round programme of art exhibitions, studios, workshops and events.
 The Space is Art Jameel’s temporary home until the Jameel Arts Centre opens in the winter of 2018.
 While some shows feature works from the Jameel Art Collection, others are developed in collaboration with partner institutions; research studios and educational initiatives aim to bring together creative communities of all ages and nurture experimentation, dialogue and a discursive approach to art and art-making.

 A series of ‘Collection Focus’ art exhibitions, allowing for in-depth engagement with single works from the Jameel Art Collection.
-The Dent by Basim Magdy, takes place from April 30 to June 13, 2018, and is a multi-layered video that combines documentary footage, field recordings and written text by the artist.
+The Dent by Basim Magdy, took place from April 30 to June 13, 2018, and is a multi-layered video that combines documentary footage, field recordings and written text by the artist.
 Previous exhibitions have included Alif Beh (2006-2009) by Hazem El Mestikawy and And yet my mask is powerful 1 by Basel Abbas and Ruanne Abou-Rahme.
 The ‘Collaboration’ strand has included an exhibition of art works by Maha Maamoun, acquired by the Metropolitan Museum of Art, New York, through the Art Jameel fund.
 Our first Research Studio, featuring roundtable talks with the arts and architecture community in the UAE, was devoted to Madrid-based foundation Factum Arte who illustrated their work in new technologies to preserve heritage sites and create works with contemporary artists.

 Delfina Foundation and Art Jameel collaborated to present Plan for Feminist Greater Baghdad, a solo exhibition by Ala Younis held simultaneously in London and Dubai.
 The exhibition included a major new installation co-commissioned by the two organisations, Plan (fem.) for Greater Baghdad (2018), that builds on Younis’s 2015 work, Plan for Greater Baghdad, which was included in the Central Exhibition of the 56th Venice Biennale curated by Okwui Enwezor, and which will be shown alongside the new commission in the exhibition.
 The exhibition took place on March 1 and until April 19, 2018.